Em is an armchair detective who falls asleep listening to true crime podcasts.

 Do all true crime podcasters cite their sources within each episode?

-They do not, and actually, as a longtime My Favorite Murder listener I'm comfortable saying that listen to their first stack of episodes and you'll find that not even our SSDGM queens followed attribution etiquette.
-I'm also an avid listener of Casefile, a podcast that does not cite sources at any point throughout the episode.
+No. They do not, and actually, as a longtime My Favorite Murder listener I'm comfortable saying that if you listen to their first stack of episodes you'll find that not even our SSDGM queens followed attribution etiquette.
+I'm also an avid listener of Casefile, a researched podcast that does not cite sources at any point throughout the episode.

 Wait, so why are the Crime Junkie hosts catching all of this flack when other podcasters regularly forego proper in-episode attribution?